HannahEnsignGeorge/HannahEnsignGeorge.github.io/_posts/2019-09-16-Making-a-Collection-in-Omega.md

   <li style="font-size:25px;">The next page is 'Browse Collections' which has a green button that says 'Add a collection'.</li>
   <li style="font-size:25px;"> Click the 'Add a Collection' button.</li>
   <li style="font-size:25px;">You'll then fill out the metadata for the collection.
 This metadata gives context for the collection and provides users with background information for the items your collection presents.</li>
+  <li style="font-size:25px;">Click the 'Add Collection' button on the right side of the page.
+Your collection is now official!</li>
 </ol>

 <p align="center">